ibm-cloud-docs/schematics/iks-cluster-example.md

     ```
      {: codeblock}

-3. Create a job file `job.json` to run the action and following with adding ‘job’ definition to it.
-Edit the ‘Action ID’ from step 1 and run job.json.
+3. Create a job file `job.json` to run the action and following with adding `job` definition to it.
+Edit the `Action ID` from step 1 and run job.json.

  **Example:**